limbusdev/VinkedViewsMR/README.md

 Note: this order is completely random and is only there to give an example.

 Provide both files to the DataProvider, and everything is fine.

+## Dependencies

+Vinked Views is made of three components:

++ the Vinked Views Code
++ Mixed Reality Toolkit
++ Unity

+To see which Assets from the Unity Asset Store are used, see [StoreAssets](./HoloLens/StoreAssets.md).